-Picture a car dealership, a restaurant chain or a hotel group that has several or even dozens of locations across multiple states.
-Some of them are owned by the company, others are run by franchise-holders, but they all place orders with their vendors, generate expenses -- and lots of paper that comes with every transaction and delivery.
+Picture a car dealership, a restaurant chain, or a hotel group that has several or even dozens of locations across multiple states.
+Some of them are owned by the company, others are run by franchise holders, but they all have issues in common.
+In particular, each of them places volumes of orders with their vendors, each generates amounts volumes of business expenses, and each struggle with lots of paper that comes with every transaction and delivery.

-When the end of a month rolls around, someone inevitably has to catch up with hundreds, sometimes thousands of invoices across the company's entire geographical footprint.
-They have to be collected, manually entered or scanned, checked for errors and then coded correctly, routed to the right managers for approval and finally payment.
+While that paper struggle is a constant headache with a manual process, it turns into a full-blown migraine at the end of a month.
+That's when somebody inevitable has to catch up with hundreds - sometimes thousands - of invoices across the company's entire geographical footprint.
+Each one has to be collected, manually entered or scanned, checked for errors, and then coded correctly, routed to the right managers for approval, and finally (hopefully) payment.
 Checks have to be signed while suppliers and employees are waiting for their payment and while the clock is ticking to avoid late fees and dealing with inquiries.

-Handling accounts payable for a multi-location organization is a royal and recurring pain, as many companies in the automotive and hospitality industry will attest to.
+Simply put, handling accounts payable for a multi-location organization can rapidly become a royal and recurring pain, a reality that many companies in the automotive and hospitality industry will attest to.
 And the situation becomes even more complicated when the company has international locations or deals with international suppliers submitting invoices in more than one currency and varying tax rules.
-Processing invoices from multiple sites, in short, comes with a slew of challenges:

-- High invoice processing costs and the difficulty to process documents quickly enough to avoid penalties
+- High invoice processing costs and the difficulty in processing documents quickly enough to avoid penalties.

-- Difficulty to get an instant overview of your cash flow and to make accurate financial projections
+- Difficulty obtaining an instant overview of your cash flow and making accurate financial projections.

-Take Peterson Auto Group.
-Integrating Yooz into their existing ERP system helped them cut the time to enter an invoice from five minutes to 15 seconds and did away with mailing 2,500 paper invoices every month.
+For example, consider Peterson Auto Group.
+Integrating Yooz into their existing ERP system helped them to reduce the time required to enter an invoice from five minutes to 15 seconds in addition to eliminating the need to mail 2,500 paper invoices every month.
 Invoice approval also takes much less time, dropping from an average of 45 minutes per invoice to just five.
-Instead of spending two to three hours a day attaching invoices to checks and routing them for signatures, the system now sends the checks for electronic signatures, and funds are electronically transferred.
+Instead of spending two to three hours a day attaching invoices to checks and routing them for signatures, the system now automatically sends the checks for electronic signatures, and funds are electronically transferred.
 Paying bills this way takes only about 15 minutes a day.
-The cost associated with cutting checks also dropped from about $5 per check to just $1.43, a savings of nearly $35,000 a year.
+The cost associated with cutting checks also dropped from about per check to just $1.43, a savings of nearly $35,000 a year.

 Moving your AP process into the cloud has another key advantage.
 It prepares a company for growth because it makes it easier to bring a new location or franchisee on board in a matter of days.
-AP automation can be the catalyst for more efficiency as your network grows.
+It also helps advance employee knowledge and prepare them for further digitization, especially knowing that the point of automation isn't to replace them but rather enhance their skills.
+In summation, AP automation can be the catalyst for more efficiency as your network grows.
 It’s an integral part of how to make your team work better and delight more customers.